uilab-kaist/cs475-mlnlp-fall-2023/README.md

 - Sometimes (expect about 10 times during the semester), we will have a "quiz" in class.
 The grade will be 0 or 1, so if you turn in an answer, you will get credit.
 The format will be different for each class.
 If you miss up to 2 classes, there will be no penalty.
 After 2, points will be taken off.
 Because you can miss up to 2 for free, we will not take any excuses for missing the class (unless you have a special case, such as prolonged sickness, in which case you should email the teaching staff).

 ## Team Projects
-- You will form teams of *three or four*, and as a team, pick one paper from the given paper list (TBA) and replicate it.
+- You will form teams of *three or four*, and as a team, pick one paper from the given [paper list](https://docs.google.com/spreadsheets/d/1fGJFAD7pBN-Dcqj_kOL4s5rib5un_LEPbC4OL0f3hPA/edit?usp=sharing) and replicate it.
 You will be required to change at least one thing -- dataset, model, or research question.
 More details will be given out during the first week of class.
+- Please refer to [this link](https://uilab-kaist.github.io/cs475-mlnlp-fall-2023/project) for the details.

 ## Evaluation
 Your grade will be a combination of the following: